 5. Hill Climb Racing (Android game, time waster)

-Hill Climb Racing is a classic Android game which works on the Firestick as well.
+The Hill Climb Racing game is a classic Android game which works on the Firestick as well.
 The extremely simple input make this possible.
 In this 2D scroller, you drive a car as the level scrolls.
 You press a button to step on the gas – and that’s it.

 It’s similar to a carnival game in the fact that you have to approximate angles and velocity in the game and hit them with just 1 control.
 The game seems simple at first, but when you play it you’ll realize it’s not as easy as you thought!